Last Updated on February 9, 2024 by Carrie Stephens

 Wild Quaker parrots live in large flocks and often build a communal nest.
-This means that their song is vital for identifying themselves to their flockmates.
+Their song is vital for identifying themselves to their flockmates.

-Quakers must also memorize and imitate common flock songs to prove they belong to a group.
+Quakers must also memorize and imitate flock songs to prove they belong to a group.

 A captive Quaker parrot’s flock is its owner.
 Consequently, male and female Quakers learn and imitate human words to show they’re part of the family.

-Although Quaker parrots are excellent talkers who can develop a large vocabulary, they don’t have the clearest speaking voices.
+Although Quaker parrots are excellent talkers who can develop an extensive vocabulary, they don’t have the clearest speaking voices.
 A Quaker’s voice will never be mistaken for a human.

 Trends in Genetics compares the intelligence of a Quaker parrot to that of a 3 – 5-year-old human.